MatthewWolff/PokeNet/README.md

 as 1 and -1, and the dependent (the victor) as 0 and 1.
 I used a different encoding approach between independent and dependent because [a resource](https://visualstudiomagazine.com/articles/2013/07/01/neural-network-data-normalization-and-encoding.aspx) indicated this was preferable.
-I attempted to use 1-of-(C-1) effects encoding for non-binary categorical variables, but after encoding them I was unable to use them as input, and thus chose to disregard them.
+I attempted to use 1-of-(C-1) effects encoding for non-binary categorical variables, but after encoding them I found that they decreased the accuracy of the net's predictions, and thus removed them.
+This result is is not unsurprising after the quick visualizations done in the pre-analysis.
 ## Neural Net Generation
 I used the *neuralnet* package in R, which utilizes resilient backpropagation [(Riedmiller, 1994)](http://ieeexplore.ieee.org/document/298623/).
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I arbitrarily chose to use 3 hidden layers.
 I put 10 nodes in each hidden layer as it was a round number that